 We will cover such matter as, what is a secure functioning relationship and how is it more effective than insecure models?
 What is the difference between secure functioning and secure attachment?
 How does the couple therapist promote secure functioning?
 What is the automatic brain and what implications does it have for pair bonding?
 What is PACT and how is it different from other couple approaches?
 What are the three theoretical domains of PACT?
 What are PACT interview tools and interventions?

-This course is offered FREE to current Maple Counseling interns and Volunteer Clinical Supervisors.
+This course is offered FREE to current Maple Counseling trainees and Volunteer Clinical Supervisors.

 100% of proceeds go to Maple Counseling's mental health training and services.